cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/overview.md

 The low-level API is fully described within the gRPC service definitions found in the `api/cogment` directory of the cogment framework source.

-### Agent Service
+### Actor Services

-`api/cogment/agent.proto` describes the service that agent applications have to implement.
+`api/cogment/agent.proto` describes the service that service actor applications have to implement.
+And `api/cogment/orchestrator.proto` describes the service that client actor applications have to implement.

--   `Start()` is called when a trial starts.
--   `End()` is called when a trial ends.
--   `Update()` is called to request an action from the agent, given an observation.
--   `Reward()` is called to inform the agent of received feedback.
--   `Message()` is called to inform the agent of received messages.
+-   `RunTrial()` is called to run a trial with the actor.

 ### Environment Service

 `api/cogment/environment.proto` describes the service that environment applications have to implement.

--   `Start()` is called when a trial starts.
--   `End()` is called when a trial ends.
--   `Update()` is called to request an updated set of observations based on fresh actions.
--   `Message()` is called to inform the environment of received messages.
+-   `RunTrial()` is called to run a trial.

-### Frontend API
+### Controller API

 `api/cogment/orchestrator.proto` describes the service the orchestrator exposes that frontend applications use to create and manipulate trials.
+It is usually refered to as the COntroller functionality because in the SDK you get a controller object that exposes these functionalities.

 -   `StartTrial()` to request the start of a new trial.
 -   `TerminateTrial()` to request the end of the trial.
--   `SendMessage()` to send a message to an agent or the environment.
+-   `GetTrialInfo()` to get inforamtion from one or more trials.
--   `TrialInfo()` to request additional information about an existing trial.
+-   `WatchTrials()` to get streaming information about the state of all trials.

 ### Data Log Exporter API

 `api/cogment/data.proto` describes the services provided to save all trial data (for archival, replay or offline analysis).

--   `Log()` to log a data sample (i.e. normally all data from a single tick/timestep).
+-   `OnLogSample()` to log all data samples and parameters from a trial.
+A sample is normally all the data from a single time step.

 ### Hooks API

 `api/cogment/hooks.proto` describes the hook services provided to allow per trial configuration changes at runtime.

--   `PreTrial()` is called before a trial starts.
+-   `OnPreTrial()` is called before a trial starts.

 ## Common Data